governance-game/governance-game/README.md

 ## Building cards

-The Makefile automatically generates a complete card deck for the Governance Game in PDF.
+The Makefile automatically generates a complete card deck for the Governance Game in PDF and PNG.
-You can use the PDFs to print the cards yourself and cut them.
-Alternatively, the PDFs are compatible with external printer companies which can print this deck.

 ### Dependencies